-- Recognize and explain what linguistic discourse analysis tools do and how they are used.
+- Recognise and explain what linguistic discourse analysis tools do and how they are used

-- Recognize and explain what different theoretical discourse tools do and how they are used.
+- Recognise and explain what different theoretical discourse tools do and how they are used

-- Synthesize linguistic and theoretical discourse analysis tools to interpret interactional discourse.
+- Synthesise linguistic and theoretical discourse analysis tools to interpret interactional discourse